 But if you take too much of an absolutist view on productivity, there’s a good chance that your emotional well-being will suffer, and that you won’t feel halfway as motivated to do “productive stuff” at any rate.

 So, give yourself permission to do small things every day that make you feel good, whether that means getting some personalized air fresheners for your car that help to remind you of a good vacation went on, or whether it means paying a bit extra at your local cafe for a cup of coffee that really makes you feel good about life.

-The more you’re able to find moments every day to enjoy little things like that, the greater the likelihood is you will start noticing and appreciating more of the other little blessings of everyday life, as well.
+The more you’re able to find moments every day to enjoy little things like a custom air freshener or gourmet cup of coffee, the greater the likelihood is you will start noticing and appreciating more of the other little blessings of everyday life, as well.

 Try a bit of journalling